Analysis | There is a dormant Trump vote. The best place to look probably isn’t Facebook memes.

 But then there’s the point raised by Kaitlyn Greenidge on Twitter, that Shapiro’s 56 million interactions are well short of the 90 million generated by a guy who dressed like Willy Wonka to dance to a popular Cardi B song.

-And then there’s the third point, the one with which we started: If Shapiro has a loyal, engaged audience that fervently tracks and shares his content, that doesn’t necessarily mean that the audience is a politically significant audience.
-They might not be of voting age or in the United States or registered to vote.
+And then there’s the third point, the one with which we started: If Shapiro has a loyal, engaged audience that fervently tracks and shares his content, that doesn’t necessarily mean the audience is a politically significant audience.
+They might not be of voting age, in the United States or registered to vote.

 Again, scale is important.
-Fox News averaged 1.9 million viewers a day in the first quarter of this year, a figure that corresponds more closely to individual people than the 56 million interactions number, given that single people could be responsible for multiple interactions.
+Fox News averaged 1.9 million viewers a day in the first quarter of this year, a figure that corresponds more closely to individual people than the 56 million interactions number, given single people could be responsible for multiple interactions.

 Also important: 1.9 million people is 1.3 percent of the total turnout in the 2016 presidential election.
 Two million people engaging with your news stories or video clips is not insignificant, particularly in a close election, but it’s not as though Fox News is being viewed regularly by a huge swath of the electorate.

 The Trump campaign talks about its silent support for two reasons.
-The first is that it is trailing in the polls, leading Trump and his team to speculate that people simply aren’t telling pollsters that they support him.
+The first is that it is trailing in the polls, leading Trump and his team to speculate that people simply aren’t telling pollsters they support him.
 (Notably, this was never raised during the 2016 primary, when Trump was consistently leading.)
-The second is that there actually are a lot of voters who would likely vote for Trump if they went out to vote — but they don’t go out to vote.
+The second is that there actually are a lot of voters who would probably vote for Trump if they went out to vote — but they don’t go out to vote.

 This is a minefield for campaigns and pollsters alike.
 How do you capture support from infrequent voters who are suddenly spurred to go vote?
 How do you even assess if that’s a likely outcome?
 How do you determine if that would actually make a significant difference.
 As elections loom, pollsters focus on likely voters because, well, they’re likely to vote.
 Belaboring the point, infrequent voters don’t vote very often, by definition, so assuming they’ll all turn out this time is a risky proposition.
 (This problem arises perennially with young voters, who always seem like they’re on the brink of rushing to vote and then always seem not to.
 Yes, there are exceptions; no need to email me.)